 If you are not sure if you need to register with the ICO or not, you can use their online self-assessment tool which will tell you if you need to register.

-The notification costs £35 a year and you can either complete your notification online at www.ico.org.uk or request the forms by calling the Notification Helpline on 0303 123 1113 or 01625 545 740
+The notification costs £35 a year and you can either complete your notification online at www.ico.org.uk or request the forms by calling the office of the relevent country.

-If you provide food to the children in your care and you registered as a childminder after 1st January 2014 then you do not now need to register separately as a food business with your local authority as this will happen automatically when you register with Ofsted.
-However, all childminders who provide food are still responsible under food law to ensure that food is prepared, stored and handled in compiance with the food hygiene regulations.
-The Food Standards Agency has produced some useful guidance about these responsibilities and a Safer Foods Better Business pack with further advice.
+All childminders who provide food are still responsible under food law to ensure that food is prepared, stored and handled in compiance with the food hygiene regulations.
+Check with your Food Standards Agency for your responsibilities.
+In England the Food Standards Agency has produced some useful guidance about these responsibilities and a Safer Foods Better Business pack with further advice.
 If you need further advice you should contact your local authority Environmental Health department.

 The Statutory Framework for the Early Year’s Foundation Stage which states: